 The strike-shortened season of 1981 was split into two halves.
 In the first half, the Expos finished 30-25 for third place behind Philadelphia.
 In the second half, the team was 14-12 when Williams was fired on September 8.
 Team president John McHale cited “lack of communication with players and poor clubhouse skills.”19 The team went on to win the “half-pennant,” making the playoffs for the only time in franchise history, but after defeating the Phillies in the division series, the Expos lost to the Dodgers in the NLCS.

 McKeon drafted outfielders Kevin McReynolds and Tony Gwynn in 1981.
-He traded shortstop Ozzie Smith to the Cardinals for Garry Templeton in 1982.
+He traded shortstop Ozzie Smith to the Cardinals for Gary Templeton in 1982.
 He also signed Dodgers first baseman Steve Garvey as a free agent in 1983.
-Additional trades netted Carmelo Martinez and Graig Nettles.
+Additional trades netted Carmelo Martinez and Craig Nettles.
 McKeon also signed closer Goose Gossage.

 Under Williams, the Padres finished 81-81 in 1982 and 1983.
 They started the 1984 season poorly, losing seven consecutive games in May.
 They moved into first place on June 9, however, and never looked back.
 The Padres clinched the National League West on September 20.